rickfay/z17-randomizer/README.md

 Logic may require players to use the **Stamina Scroll** to have enough Energy to merge from the top part of the East wall going South to reach the crack in the Southwest corner.

 Other than using the crack itself (or glitches), this is actually the _only_ way to reach this Crack.

+#### Mire Bridge Cracks

+The two Cracks that lead to each other on Misery Mire's bridge can be something of a monkey wrench when trying to locate other Cracks.

+Example:
+- Let's say the two Mire Bridges Cracks lead to Hyrule Floating Island and the Lost Woods Pillar.
+- If you're searching for the Crack leading to Floating Island, you might reasonably think (from peaking its appearance) that you should go scour Lorule looking for it.
+- But you'd be wrong!
+Because of the Mire Bridge acting like a buffer between two Cracks, the Crack you really need to find (Lost Woods Pillar) is in fact in Hyrule.

+This is the only instance of two Cracks exclusively locking each other like this in the game, keep it in mind!

 #### Desert Palace + Zaganaga Cracks